About

 Adorn the bird with feathers so it may soar."

-Since 2000 he has advocated social enterprise and entrepreneurship drawing upon sound business techniques and private sector approaches to find solutions to social, cultural, or environmental issues and challenges.
+Since 2002 Grendon has advocated for social enterprise and entrepreneurship drawing upon sound business techniques and private sector approaches to find solutions to social, cultural, or environmental issues and challenges.
+He founded several companies and charitable trusts focused on social engineering innovation through the triple bottom line business platform impacting People, Planet and Profit in that order.

 Virtual Kaiwhakahaere